- Part Number:1926

 (i) Medical and work histories with special emphasis directed to symptoms of the respiratory system, cardiovascular system, and digestive tract.

-(ii) Completion of the respiratory disease questionnaire contained in Appendix D.
+(ii) Completion of the respiratory disease questionnaire contained in appendix D of this appendix.

-(iii) A physical examination including a chest roentgenogram and pulmonary function test that includes measurement of the employee's forced vital capacity (FVC) and forced expiratory volume at one second (FEV1).
+(iii) A physical examination including a chest X-ray and pulmonary function test that includes measurement of the employee’s forced vital capacity (FVC) and forced expiratory volume at one second (FEV1).

 (iv) Any laboratory or other test that the examining physician deems by sound medical practice to be necessary.